Where: The Old Man of Coniston hike from

 follow the road to the left here, then

-straight up a steep hill via the single lane
+straight up a steep hill via the single

-gear for a while.
+be first gear for a while.

 The image below is of the car park up on

-the side of the mountain at about 650ft above
+the side of the mountain at about 650ft

-should always be spaces.
+so there should always be spaces.

 The main tourist trail to the Old Man of

-Coniston is straight along the bottom of the
+Coniston is straight along the bottom of

 The image below is of where the top car

-park trail meets the hiking trail leading up
+park trail meets the hiking trail leading

-from Coniston centre.
-Follow the main trail
+up from Coniston centre.
+Follow the main

-mountain, avoiding any smaller trails leading
+the mountain, avoiding any smaller trails

-off to the left.
+leading off to the left.

-The image below is of one of two quarries
+The image below is of one of two

-white line is.
+where the white line is.

 The next step of the trail is up to the